TOMBOW BRUSH TIP MARKER IS A CLASSIC

 I used two kinds of marker paper during today’s session of Fashion Sketch Group: both were bright white and sheer.

-Even though it says “smooth”, it actually had a gorgeous texture to it that felt sensitive and “deep” like a fine organic silk organza!
+Even though this marker paper said “smooth” on the package, it actually had a gorgeous texture to it that felt sensitive and “deep” like a fine organic silk organza!
+In truth, it was COTTON from the discontinued Strathmore 500 pad.

 The other paper I used today was Canson’s marker paper which was MUCH smoother and more opaque bright-white.